ysyk2021/the-art-of-customer-relationship-management-building-strong-relationships-with-customers/src/chapter-8.md

 ----------

 Measuring and evaluating CRM performance is essential for ensuring the success of your overall strategy.
 By setting metrics and benchmarks, conducting regular evaluations and feedback sessions, and making data-driven decisions about CRM strategies and initiatives, companies can improve their performance and build stronger relationships with their customers.

-In the following chapters, we will explore additional tools and techniques for improving CRM using data analytics and artificial intelligence, as well as tips for developing a sustainable and customer-centric approach to CRM.